Exyss/HackTheBox-WriteUps/Machines/Previse/README.md

 Since we know the MySQL root user's password, we can access it by running `mysql -u root -p previse`

-We can list all the user passwords by running the query 'SELECT * FROM accounts', finding m4lwhere's password: `$1$🧂llol$DQpmdvnb7EeuO6UaqRItf.`
+We can list all the user passwords by running the query `SELECT * FROM accounts`, finding m4lwhere's password: `$1$🧂llol$DQpmdvnb7EeuO6UaqRItf.`

 We can now use John the Ripper to crack this hash and find the password, which is: `ilovecody112235!`.
 We can now SSH into the machine as m4lwhere and get the user flag